 * A psychologist from PHACS discussing HIV stigma

-We welcome any young adults who are 16 - 25 years old and part of one of our active studies to join the YACAB!
+We welcome any young adults who are at least 16 years old (no upper age limit) and part of one of our active studies to join the YACAB!
 If you are interested in joining our YACAB, please contact Claire Berman to find out more.